lshpaner/ds_shortcuts/shortcuts.md

 To detach from the screen session and return to your original terminal, press **`CTRL + A`** followed by **`D`**.
 Your process will continue to run in the background.

+### Terminating a Screen

+To terminate a screen, type:

+<pre> CTRL + D </pre>

+When you're inside a screen session and you've closed all running applications, you can simply press **`CTRL + D`** to exit the screen session.
+If it's the last terminal within your screen session, this command will effectively terminate the session.

 ### Managing Screen Sessions

-* If you need to see a list of all your active screen sessions, type:
+If you need to see a list of all your active screen sessions, type:

 <pre> screen -ls </pre>